JoshuaGX/E-commerce_Django_Python/readme.txt

 This is going to be the read me file of the store-site I make using the Udemy course online.
 I will be using the Django and Python technologies to make this happen.

+I am on Section 1, #4